javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/3-primitive-conversions-questions/task.md

 # Type conversions

-Let's recap type conversions in the context of operators.
+Let's recap type conversions given in the [previous capter](/types) in the context of operators.

-What will be the result for these expressions?
+What will be the result of these evaluation?

 ```js no-beautify
 "" + 1 + 0